 Nitrate concentrations in the bay however, show no trend over the period 2003-2012 and in some cases have been decreasing slightly.
 In general, there is no correlation between nitrate concentrations in the spring vents and in the surface waters.
 This can be caused by (1) dilution of nitrate rich spring water with Gulf of Mexico water, (2) uptake of nutrients by plants and algae, and (3) de-nitrification.
 Each of these three phenomena makes up the assimilative capacity of the bay which explains why elevated nitrate concentrations in the spring vents are not causing increases in the bay.
-If nitrate concentrations in the spring strategies to address nitrogen enrichment and return spring nitrate concentrations to more background levels is a priority.
+If nitrate concentrations in the springs continue to rise, at some point the concentrations may exceed the assimilative capacity of the bay.
+Therefore, implementing strategies to address nitrogen enrichment and return spring nitrate concentrations to more background levels is a priority.